If She Can Do It, So Can I

 At this moment, my mom walked into the room.
 I shared that my water had broken, and she suggested that we go for a walk.
-When I had talked to her about my birth plan, I had asked that she encourage walking because it would help the baby drop.
-My great, great aunt, who is 101 always says, ‘Motion is lotion.’, and that sage advice was echoed in my birthing class and resources.
+When I had talked to her about my natural birth plan, I had asked that she encourage walking because it would help the baby drop.
+My great, great aunt, who is 101 always says, ‘Motion is lotion.’, and that sage advice was echoed in my natural birthing class and resources.

 Loss of Inhibitions- A Sign of Active Labor